trilok-sadarangani/Global-Suicide-Data-Analysis/project-writeup/FINALproject-writeup.md

 time, since we only took the year 2010, and there does not appear to be a cluster effect.

-For our quantitative predictors,the residuals seem to be scattered pretty evenly around the 0 line, and none of them show an obvious curving shape, so we can conclude that the linearity assumption is met for these predictors as well (Seen in figures 5,6,7,8)
+For our quantitative predictors, the residuals seem to be scattered pretty evenly around the 0 line, and none of them show an obvious curving shape, so we can conclude that the linearity assumption is met for these predictors as well (seen in figures 5,6,7,8).

-For our qualitative predictors, linearity is moderately to completely satisfied (Figures 9, 10, 11 have more information).
+For our qualitative predictors, linearity is moderately to completely satisfied as well (Figures 9, 10, 11 have more information).

 ![](FINALproject-writeup_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-There are 762 points with high leverage, meaning they affect something about the model.
+There are 762 points with high leverage, meaning these points are some sorts of outliers.
 However, these points do not have a significant influence on the model coefficients.
 There are 66 observations that are considered to have standarized residuals with large magnitude, which is about 6.25% of the total number of observations.
 This is not a concern because this is only a small percentage greater than the standard 5%.

 There are some obvious concerns with multicollinearity in this model because some of the variance inflation factors are higher than 10.
-Population, HDI, gdp\_for\_year, and gdp per capita all have variance inflation factors greater than 10.
-Based on the pairs plot, we can see that HDI, gdp\_for\_year, gdp\_per\_capita, and population are all very correlated.
-After removing HDI and GDP for year, all VIF values are below 10, meaning we do not have any multicollinearity.
+Log population, HDI, log gdp\_for\_year, and log gdp per capita all have variance inflation factors greater than 10.
+Based on the pairs plot, we can see that HDI, log gdp\_for\_year, log gdp\_per\_capita, and log population are all very correlated.
+After removing HDI and log GDP for year, all VIF values are below 10, meaning we do not have any multicollinearity.
 (Figure 12 has more information)

 |                   term                    |   estimate   | std.error |  statistic  |  p.value  |